pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 Pupil Monitor will warn you if a device is not in sync.

 More info on the technical implementation and quality of NTP synchronisation can be found in the [Pupil Invisible developer docs](/developer/invisible/#time-synchronization "Pupil Invisible developer docs - time synchronization").

+## Recording transfer
+### Pupil Cloud

+Invisible recordings are uploaded to the cloud from the Invisible Companion App to ensure stability, robustness and security.
+If you still have the recordings on the Companion device, follow these instructions:

+1) Enable 'Cloud Upload' in the Companion App settings
+2) Wait until your recording/s are uploaded to Pupil Cloud.
+In the recording view, uploaded recordings will show a cloud symbol with a tick
+3) Login to Pupil Cloud to view or download your recording/s!

+### Local transfer
+1) Connect your OnePlus device to a PC via USB (using the USB cable supplied)
+2) Slide down from the top of the device's home-screen and click on 'Android System.USB charging this device'
+3) Click on 'Tap for more options'
+4) Select 'Transfer Files'
+5) Open File Browser on your PC and access the Internal shared storage of your OnePlus device
+6) Pupil Invisible recordings can be found in the Pupil Invisible folder